 Led by Professor Patrick McGorry, the First Episode program builds on earlier work at the Early Psychosis Prevention and Intervention Centre.
 It is focused on understanding the biological and psychosocial factors associated with the early symptoms and first experiences of psychosis and mania.

-The First Episode Psychosis program builds on earlier work at the Early Psychosis Prevention and Intervention Centre.
+The Early Psychosis program builds on earlier work at the Early Psychosis Prevention and Intervention Centre.
 It is focused on understanding the biological and psychosocial factors associated with the early symptoms and first experiences of psychosis and mania.

 Psychotic illnesses often begin in adolescence and early adulthood just when young people are finishing their education, entering the workforce, and establishing themselves as independent adults.
 These illnesses can have serious repercussions.
 If psychosis is detected and treated early in young people who are at ultra-high risk, many problems can be prevented.